 A. Join a Summer Camp

 Summer camps offer a mix of activities that promote learning, creativity, and social interaction.
+They also help kids build independence and make lasting friendships.

 B. Volunteer Together

 Find family-friendly volunteer opportunities, such as community cleanups or helping at an animal shelter.
+Volunteering teaches children empathy and the value of giving back to their community.

 C. Organize a Neighborhood Game Day

 Plan games like relay races, tug-of-war, or scavenger hunts for neighborhood kids.
+It’s a great way to encourage teamwork and create lasting summer memories.

 Backyard Fun